t-koshi/transcript/lovelive/1/README.md

 - Girls3: I don't think she gets it really.

 ## 教室
-Hey Honoka.
+- Kotori: Hey Honoka.
 Are you feeling any better now?
+- Honoka: It wasn't a dream.
+Our school is really gonna close.

 After we graduate